BrandonDu/486_Final_Project/README.md

 ### Utilities

-Finally, we have some basic utilities for working with SPNs:
+Finally, we have basic utilities.

-We can make sure that the SPN that we are using is valid, that is, it is consistent and complete.
+We may confirm that the SPN is valid (consistent and complete, as discussed in our paper):
 ```python
 from spn.algorithms.Validity import is_valid
 print(is_valid(spn))